CastroForGeorgia/GA-5/_projects/economy.md

 ### ❌ **Housing Costs Are Out of Control**
 - Skyrocketing rents force many to choose between **shelter, food, or healthcare**.
 - Gentrification displaces longtime residents, destroying the fabric of our communities.

+### ❌ **Wages Aren’t Keeping Up with the Cost of Living**
+- The federal minimum wage hasn’t budged in years while inflation soars.
+- Too many full-time workers are trapped in poverty despite working 40 hours a week.

 ### ❌ **Jobs Are Being Replaced by Automation Without Worker Protections**
 - Corporations push for cost-cutting automation while **leaving workers in the dust**.